 The Key Trademark Protection Timeline

-- Between the 5th and 6th year: File a Section 8 Declaration of Continued Use.
+File a Section 8 Declaration of Continued Use.

-- At the 10-year mark: File a combined Section 8 and Section 9 renewal to keep the trademark alive.
+File a combined Section 8 and Section 9 renewal to keep the trademark active.

-- Every 10 years thereafter: Continue filing renewals to extend your trademark rights.
+Continue filing renewals to extend your trademark rights.

 Trademark Expiration: What Causes It?